 Use multiple anchors in drywall anchor installation for particularly heavy items.
 This distributes the weight of the mounted item evenly and helps prevent the fasteners from pulling out of the wall.
 Larger anchors that accept bigger screws are generally more secure.

-Learn how to use drywall anchors when you are ready to hang shelves, a full-sized mirror or a TV set.
+Learn how to use drywall anchors when you are ready to hang shelves, a full-sized mirror, a TV set or more.
 When you're ready to start your project, shop our wide selection of drywall anchors.
 Download The Home Depot Mobile App to find the ones you need for your project.